Load-following power plant: Solar thermal power plants

 Concentrated solar power plants with thermal storage may be an option for load-following power plants.
 They can serve the load demand and work as base load power plants when the extracted solar energy is found excess in a day.
 Proper mix of solar thermal storage and solar PV can match the daily load fluctuations, potentially providing power after sunset.

 Fuel cell power plants

-Hydrogen based fuel cell power plants are perfect load-following power plants like emergency DG sets or battery storage systems.
+Hydrogen-based fuel cell power plants are perfect load-following power plants like emergency DG sets or battery storage systems.
 They can be run from zero to full load within few minutes.
-As the transportation of hydrogen to the far away industrial consumers is costly, the surplus hydrogen produced as byproduct from various chemical plants are used for power generation by the fuel cell power plants.
+As the transportation of hydrogen to the faraway industrial consumers is costly, the surplus hydrogen produced as byproduct from various chemical plants is used for power generation by the fuel cell power plants.
 Also they do not cause air and water pollution.
 In fact they clean the ambient air by extracting PM2.5 particulates and also generate pure water for drinking and industrial applications.